thitemple/thecodingtemple.dev/_posts/2015-11-16-lessons-from-agile-tour-2015.md

 category: agile
 tags: [agile, agile tour]
 ---
-It has passed more than three years and half since I moved to Canada.
+It has passed more than three years and a half since I moved to Canada.
 After all this time, I have not gone to a developer's conference.
-That changed last week, when I went to the Agile Tour 2015.
+That changed last week when I went to the Agile Tour 2015.
 And, it felt good.

 First, the conference was well organized, in a great venue and with very good talks.
 Honestly, I have not noticed any major issue.
 Congrats to the organizing team.